Yahyakiani/Css_Notes/Psychology/Theories.md

 may be exhibiting a particularly high need for arousal

 - **Incentive approaches** to motivation suggest that motivation stems from the desire to obtain valued external goals, or incentives.
-In this view, the desirable properties of external stimuli—whether grades, money, affection, food, or sex—account for a person’s motivation
+In this view, the desirable properties of external stimuli—whether grades, money, affection, food, or sex—account for a person’s motivation

   -  **Problem** it does
 not provide a complete explanation of motivation because organisms sometimes seek to fulfi ll needs even when incentives are not apparent.

+  - **Father of incentive theory** B f Skinner
 - **Cognitive approaches to motivation** suggest that motivation is a product of people’s thoughts, expectations, and goals—their cognitions.
   - **Example** :For instance, the degree to which